MichaelLLi/evalITR/README.md

 ## Example under sample splitting (under development)

-Please set argument input of `n_folds` to 0 ion order to train the models under sample splitting.
+Please set argument input of `n_folds` to 0 in order to train the models under sample splitting.
 The split ratio between train and test set is determined by the `ratio` argument.

 ```r
 library(tidyverse)